hmans/r3f-stage/packages/r3f-stage/README.md

 ### Hello World

-Now you can import `Application` from `r3f-stage` and use it to quickly whip up a fully-working Three.js app:
+Now you can import `Application` from `r3f-stage` and use it to quickly whip up a fully-working Three.js app.
+Just place the usual react-three-fiber things into the component's children:

 ```tsx
 import { Application } from "r3f-stage"